JulianNicholls/Raspberry-Pi-Misc/README.md

 Displays a clock on the first line of a connected LCD display using the drive_lcd library.
 See drive_lcd for the connection details.
-It ensures that it always releases the GPIO pins by having a try...except round the main loop to trap Ctrl-C
+It ensures that it always releases the GPIO pins by having a try...except round the main loop to trap Ctrl-C.

 ### drive_7_segment

 Drive a seven segment, common-anode, display.
 Connections can be seen inside the file.
 Currently set up for B+, assuming a 40-pin GPIO.

-Shows 0-9 with a delay between each, and then shows each letter and waits for the user to press enter.
+First it shows 0-9A-F with a delay between each.
+Then, it shows 6 arrows pointing forward and back, right and left.
+Finally, it shows each possible letter and waits for the user to press enter.

 The simplest way to change to a common-cathode display would be to swap the names of segment_on() and segment_off().